Kokořín: Sights

 The main landmark is the Kokořín Castle.
 It was originally a medieval fortress carved in the local sandstone.
 In the mid-14th century, it was rebuilt into the castle.
+The castle became a ruin during the Hussite Wars, but was completely reconstructed in 1911–1918.
 Today it is open to the public and offers guided tours.
+It is protected as a national cultural monument.

 Kokořín Chateau is a small rural Baroque castle from the mid-18th century.
+Today the building is privately owned and inaccessible.